Who was Anne Frank?

 On 6 July 1942, a month before Anne’s 13th birthday, the family went into hiding in a part of Otto’s office building.
 Within a few months four other people joined them.
 Four of Otto’s staff knew about the hiding place and helped them survive.

 By August 1944 Anne Frank and her family had been in hiding for just over two years.
 The Franks were then betrayed.
-The Nazis found out about the hiding place and raided the office, arresting all eight people.
+On 4 August 1944, the Nazis found out about the hiding place and raided the office, arresting all eight people.
 All were sent to Westerbork, a transit camp near to Amsterdam.
 From there they were sent to Auschwitz-Birkenau on the last ever transport from Westerbork to the camp.
 Anne’s mother, Edith died in Auschwitz.

 In October 1944 Anne and her sister, Margot, were sent to Bergen-Belsen.
 The camp was extremely overcrowded; the conditions were terrible.
 Anne and her sister both died of typhus in Bergen-Belsen in March 1945.
 Anne had lived until she was 15 years old.